The Least Action Admissibility Principle: Introduction

-The major motivation for this work begins with the results of De Lellis and Sz\'ekelyhidi \cite{deLelSz1, deLelSz2}, where they used the method of convex integration to construct infinitely many solutions to both incompressible and compressible Euler systems, all emanating from the same initial data and satisfying the standard energy--entropy admissibility criterion.
-A complete list of contributors to this project is found in the recent monograph of S. Markfelder \cite{Markfelder}.
+The major motivation for this work begins with the results of De Lellis and Sz\'ekelyhidi \cite{deLelSz1, deLelSz2}, {who use} the method of convex integration to construct infinitely many solutions to both incompressible and compressible Euler systems, all emanating from the same initial data and satisfying the standard energy--entropy admissibility criterion.
+A complete list of contributors to this project is found in the recent monograph of S.~Markfelder \cite{Markfelder}.

-As noted above, since the weak solutions constructed by the convex integration method satisfy the usual energy--entropy admissibility criterion, the next step was to use a more precise criterion, i.e. the entropy rate criterion of C. M. Dafermos \cite{Dafermos}.
-In his paper \cite{Feireisl}.
-E. Feireisl showed that under some mild restrictions, the entropy rate criterion rules out all weak solutions to the barotropic compressible Euler equations constructed by convex integration.
-The issue might be considered to be settled if not for the surprising result of Chiodaroli and Kreml \cite{ChioKr}, where they have found a case of the two-dimensional Riemann problem where the convex integration solutions could be preferred, according to the entropy rate criterion, to the perhaps physically expected two shock solution.
+As noted above, since the weak solutions constructed by the convex integration method satisfy the usual energy--entropy admissibility criterion {but are non-unique}, the next step was to use a more precise criterion, i.e. the entropy rate criterion of C. ~M.~Dafermos \cite{Dafermos}.
+In his paper \cite{Feireisl}{,} E. Feireisl showed that under some mild restrictions, the entropy rate criterion rules out all weak solutions to the barotropic compressible Euler equations constructed by convex integration.
+The issue might be considered settled if not for the surprising result of Chiodaroli and Kreml \cite{ChioKr}, {who found a two-dimensional Riemann problem in which} the convex integration solutions could be preferred, according to the entropy rate criterion, to the perhaps physically expected two shock solution.
 Hence it was strong motivation to consider the role of the least action admissibility principle in this example.
 Here we give sufficient conditions on the Riemann data for which the two shock solution will be preferred according to the least action admissibility criterion.